havardh/master-project-report/_report/abstract.md

 libraries exposes low level APIs and require the applications to be designed in languages like C/C++.

-In the real of technical computing a lot of applications are prototyped in high-level languages like Python, Matlab, R and Mathematica.
+In the realm of technical computing a lot of applications are prototyped in high-level languages like Python, Matlab, R and Mathematica.
 These languages enables high productivity but suffers from low performance due to poor interpreting/compilation